 Looking back, I can see how the career support provided by Queen’s has played a significant role in my current achievements.

 Here are the ways I used the career service to boost my career.

 1. Talks, webinars and career fairs

-I benefitted a lot from the talks and panel sessions organised by the Careers department at the Student Guidance Centre.
+I benefited a lot from the talks and panel sessions organised by the Careers department at the Student Centre.

 These sessions gave me advice and information about industries and companies in the UK and around the world.
 Like most students, I was new to job-hunting and these sessions helped a lot.
 I would definitely recommend these free sessions to others in my position.

 I attended virtual webinars and career fairs during the pandemic.
 Although I couldn’t attend in person, they still provided me with guidance and resources to help find a job or prepare for an interview.
 And, although they were virtual, I still got to network and get to know other students and speakers.